molstar/molstar/docs/docs/extensions/tunnels.md

 To help users understand how to use these transformations in practice, include detailed examples:

 ### Visualizing Multiple Tunnels
-This example ([runVisualizeTunnels](../../../src/extensions/sb-ncbr/tunnels/examples.ts#L19)) demonstrates how to visualize multiple tunnels from a fetched dataset.
+This example (see `src/extensions/sb-ncbr/tunnels/examples.ts#L19`) demonstrates how to visualize multiple tunnels from a fetched dataset.
 ```typescript
 update.toRoot()
         .apply(TunnelsFromRawData, { data: tunnels })